s4m13337/s4m13337/README.md

 I am an application developer and I do recreational programming.
 I specialize in machine learning and signal processing.

-The first programming I learned was C. Although professionally I work with several other languages and frameworks, I continue to use C for all my hobby projects.
+The first programming language I learned was C. Although professionally I work with several other languages and frameworks, I continue to use C for all my hobby projects.

 My physics professor introduced me to Emacs in 2014.
-After 10 years, I am still trying to get rid of it, but I just can't; Emacs is awesome.
+After 10 years, I am still trying to get rid of it, but I just can't --- Emacs is awesome.

 <!--
 **s4m13337/s4m13337** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.